Association with vessel vectors

 Ye, R., & Zou, E. (2008).
 Hypoxia does not promote naphthalene bioaccumulation in the brown shrimp, Penaeus aztecus.
 Marine pollution bulletin, 57(6-12), 307-312.

 Known human health impact?
-Not entered
+Not known

 Known economic impact?
-Not entered
+Known

 Known measurable environmental impact?
-Not entered
+Not known

 Included in the Target Species list?
-Not entered
+No

 Association with vessel vectors (?)
 Ballast waters